It’s almost an unwritten rule that if you’re in business you should have a website.

 A website is vitally important for the majority of businesses.
 The thing about websites is that they market your business 24/7.
 No employee can do that for you.

-Of course, I’d say that considering I operate a digital marketing agency in Norfolk.
+Of course, I’d say that considering I operate a Norfolk web design company.
 Let me prove it to you.

 Swift Boilers: Swift came to us with a website that was very old and outdated and was getting them absolutely no business.
 We redesigned the website with a real focus on converting more users into enquiries through a neat quote builder functionality.
 In the 3 weeks after we launched, they received £8,000 worth of enquiries through the site.